jsas-uw/SocialNetwork/README.md

 and handle making the calls to modify the graph.
 Then listeners trigger events which use the SocialNetworkManager to modify the graph and make calls to rebuild the panes.

+The ListenerClass should probably move over to the SocialNetworkManager class and the .setOnAction(...) instructions be refactored to call SocialNetworkManager.ListenerClass... -Bill 20211207

 # Graph